How Not to Worry About What Others Think of You

 Over the course of teaching for more than 15 years, I have experienced many embarrassing moments.
 One occurred last year when I failed to switch off my lapel mic during a bathroom break for a class.
 (Thankfully, I used the washbasin and not the toilet.)
 Not switching off the mic wasn’t a grave mistake, of course.
 And yet, I felt quite embarrassed.

-Embarrassment, and the related emotion of shame, arises when we violate a moral code or an expected standard.
-Thus, we feel embarrassed and ashamed when we are caught cheating in an exam, or when we do badly in it.
+Embarrassment, and the related emotion of shame, arise when we violate a moral code or an expected standard.
+Thus, we feel embarrassed and ashamed when we are caught cheating on an exam or when we do badly on it.
 These emotions arise when we wonder how poorly others must think of us.

 But what’s also true is that most of us are guilty of worrying too much about what others think of us.
 Studies show that we consistently overestimate how much, and how badly, others think about our failings.
 An unfortunate consequence of this is that we are far more inhibited and far less spontaneous and joyful than we could be.

 The good news is that many of us seem to recognize this problem.
 In my happiness course, I sometimes ask students to list all the things they want to get out of the class.
 The outcome that consistently ranks at the top of this list: I would like to learn how to stop being bothered by what others are thinking of me.